Nightlife In Thimphu

 Fifteen minutes of hilly drive later, we are at a log-house in the woods.
 There is a mild drizzle that cannot be heard, but it can be felt if one faces the sky.

 Our host happens to be an ardent lover of music, as the place spells of a bachelor pad which is carefully curated with everything that an impromptu jam session calls for; including a ‘hookah’ for the listener, if there is one.
 The night is cool and quiet with occasional croaks and buzzes in the vicinity.
 The mist and the chill in the air can, at its mildest, be described as ‘romantic’.
-We take turns to sing some English classic numbers, and then some Hindi ones, finally rounding the night off with classic Hindi songs from Bollywood.
+We take turns to sing some English classic numbers, and then some latest Hindi ones.
+We finally rounded off the night with classic Hindi songs from Bollywood.

 Bhutan has a special love for Indian cinema and music, which is evident right on its surface.
 You hear songs from Bollywood everywhere; cabs, restaurants, and people humming them.
 As the night deepens, croaks of the frog grow louder than our music.